techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

 - You must authenticate with your MFA device to obtain short-lived credentials (via STS).

 - If your account requires MFA, obtain temporary credentials with `aws sts get-session-token`.
-   - In this method you stay as your IAM user, but get temporary credentials (useful if MFA is              required).
+   - In this method, you stay as your IAM user, but get temporary credentials (useful if MFA        is required).

 ```bash
    aws sts get-session-token \